Dosage Form: tablet, film coated

 In the management of an overdose with Bicalutamide, vomiting may be induced if the patient is alert.
 It should be remembered that, in this patient population, multiple drugs may have been taken.
 Dialysis is not likely to be helpful since Bicalutamide is highly protein bound and is extensively metabolized.
 General supportive care, including frequent monitoring of vital signs and close observation of the patient, is indicated.

-Bicalutamide tablet is a racemate with its antiandrogenic activity being almost exclusively exhibited by the R-enantiomer of Bicalutamide; the S-enantiomer is essentially inactive.
+Bicalutamide is a racemate with its antiandrogenic activity being almost exclusively exhibited by the R-enantiomer of Bicalutamide; the S-enantiomer is essentially inactive.

 Bicalutamide - Clinical Pharmacology